edgi-govdata-archiving/DataRescueTEMPLATE/next-steps.md

-# Onward Track: Tech for Monitoring and Continued Access
+# Next Steps Track: Tech for Monitoring and Continued Access

 Even though we're nowhere near done collecting data, events are pushing us to think about what we do next.
 We're already seeing changes to government websites, and we need to be able to **monitor websites, filter changes, and understand data.**